COVID-19 Loan Resources

 To access a PPP loan, you must work with an SBA-approved lender.
 We recommend second draw loan applicants work with their original lender for a second round of PPP funding, For first draw applications, we recommend you explore your options with your established banking relationships.
 However, if your preferred lender is not offering these loans, or if you are having trouble finding an SBA-approved lender, you are not alone.
-Many of our customers are finding themselves in the same situation.
+Many small businesses are finding themselves in the same situation.

-SurePayroll, through our parent company Paychex, has partnered with three leading funding marketplaces who can support you in finding a lender for your PPP loan application.
+SurePayroll, through our parent company Paychex, has partnered with three leading funding marketplaces who can support you in finding a lender for your PPP loan application1.

-Biz2Credit, and Fundera, and Lendio have established processes and dedicated lender networks to support the Paycheck Protection Program, which means when you work with them to find a lender for your PPP loan you can rest assured that:
+Biz2Credit, Fundera1, and Lendio have established processes and dedicated lender networks to support the Paycheck Protection Program, which means when you work with them to find a lender for your PPP loan you can rest assured that:

 - The lenders you are matched with are accepting PPP loan applications from new borrowers (meaning you don’t need to have a pre-existing banking or credit relationship)